 Creamy and rich avocados are a delicious “swapportunity” for mayo, butter, and cheese on sandwiches and wraps.
 One tablespoon of butter has 100 calories and 30 mg of cholesterol while a 1-oz. serving of avocado has 50 calories and 0 mg of cholesterol.
 You pick!

 6. Folate Friend

-With 90 micrograms per cup, avocados contain more folate (also known as vitamin B9) per ounce than any other fruit!
-Not only does this vitamin lessen the risk of birth defects, it’s good for the heart and for decreasing the chance of a stroke.
+With 90 micrograms of folate per cup, avocados contain more folate (also known as vitamin B9) per ounce than any other fruit!
+Not only does this vitamin lessen the risk of birth defects, but it’s also good for the heart and for decreasing the chance of a stroke.

 7. Baked Good Benefits

 Avocados aren’t just for savory dishes and snacks; they can help satisfy your sweet tooth, too!
 Substitute animal fats or dairy with avocado; its high water content makes baked goods softer, chewier, less likely to crumble, and adds nutrients and good fats.
 P.S.
 Avocados make smoothies super creamy and you can’t even taste it.